Walmart employees to get expanded cancer treatment options with the Mayo Clinic

 The only exceptions are three skin cancers — basal cell carcinoma, squamous cell carcinoma, and localized melanoma — which can be treated at a local doctor’s office, the company said.

-The Rochester, Minnesota-based Mayo Clinic, which also has locations in Arizona and Jacksonville, Florida, has been expanding its work with companies beyond Walmart, partnering with employers including Whirlpool and 3M.
-It has a complex care program that covers 10 million people, said Dr. Lyell Woods, a clinic neurologist.
+Mayo Clinic, based in Rochester, Minnesota, and with locations in Arizona and Jacksonville, Florida, has been expanding its work with companies beyond Walmart, partnering with employers including Whirlpool and 3M.
+It has a complex care program that covers 10 million people, said Mayo Clinic neurologist Dr. Lyell Jones

 Employers have become more focused on connecting people with good care as they watch their health care costs climb.